 Cellular health, read and programmed.

-The layer beneath the practice.
+The layer beneath the club.

 Most wellness in Houston is sold one service at a time — a drip here, a scan there, a supplement protocol bought off a shelf.
 Cellular health at Wellness Elite Fitness is the opposite move.
-It is the evidence-based layer beneath the rest of the practice: your cellular and metabolic markers, read by a named team, translated into a programmed cadence of strength, recovery, and protocol that adjusts every quarter on the actual numbers.
+It is the evidence-based layer beneath the rest of the club: your cellular and metabolic markers, read by a named team, translated into a programmed cadence of strength, recovery, and protocol that adjusts every quarter on the actual numbers.

-A named clinical chain.
+A named team.

 Evidence-based, not episodic.